Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Formation Epoch

 The SFR and SN rate histories in the three cases follow the same general shape.
 For the first $2-3\;\mathrm{Myr}$ after $t_{60}$, the SFR increases rapidly.
 Then, the SN rate begins to increase.
 This is because the minimum star particle age allowed for a SN is $3\;\mathrm{Myr}$.
 The SFRs continue to increase, but begin to flatten out.
 The SFR history in each case peaks at around $3-4\;\mathrm{Myr}$ after $t_{60}$, coinciding with the continued increase of the SN rates.
 This peak is followed by a rapid decline in the SFR until $t-t_{60}\approx8-10\;\mathrm{Myr}$, after which the SFR slowly tapers to zero.

 The relationship between the stifling of the SFRs and the onset of SNe could be an indication of feedback behavior.
 In the absence of other feedback mechanisms such as stellar winds and radiation, the star-forming epoch of a star cluster can be truncated by SNe \citep[e.g.,][]{ni_life_2025}.
 Because we do not include these other feedback channels, SNe are the only immediate feedback mechanism.
 Therefore, we determine that SN feedback is likely the cause of the truncation of star formation in clusters in our simulations, rather than the depletion of available gas via a complete conversion into stars.
 The duration of the star-forming epoch does not seem to depend on the inclusion of CR feedback.
 Thermal and kinetic feedback from SNe alone are enough to halt star formation in clusters.
+These conclusions are limited to understanding the processes occurring in the simulations.
+In reality, radiation and stellar winds would likely contribute additional feedback to halt star formation.

 After the SN rates' initial increase at $3\;\mathrm{Myr}$, they increase until a peak at $\sim10\;\mathrm{Myr}$, followed by an extended, $\sim30\;\mathrm{Myr}$-long decline.
 This is trivially due to the SN prescription, where star particles with an age between $3$ and $38\;\mathrm{Myr}$ can become a SN.
 After $t-t_{60}\approx45\;\mathrm{Myr}$, the SN rate has effectively dropped to zero, as even the youngest star particles are too old to become SNe.